 Chris Cox, in a public post about his departure from Facebook, dated March 14, hinted at disagreements with the Facebook CEO.

 As Mark has outlined, we are turning a new page in our product direction.
 This will be a big project and we will need leaders who are excited to see the new direction through. – Mark Zuckerberg, CEO, Facebook

-Zuckerberg’s plans to maintain control over Facebook and its apps – Instagram, WhatsApp and Facebook Messenger – by desegregating the services into a sole privacy-focused platform that had perturbed the Facebook executive who was in charge of its apps, as combining all the apps would affect the popularity and growth of their individual products in a negative way.
+Zuckerberg’s plans to maintain control over Facebook and its apps – Instagram, WhatsApp, and Facebook Messenger – by desegregating the services into a sole privacy-focused platform had perturbed the Facebook executive who was in charge of its apps, as combining all the apps would affect the popularity and growth of their individual products in a negative way.
 Moreover, it would also result in a loss of autonomy and power for the executives concerned.

 No responses to requests have come from either Chris Cox or Chris Daniels.

 Zuckerberg has described both moves as a decision taken by the executives of their own accord and explained the decision taken by Chris Cox, his long-time friend, by saying:

 For a few years, Chris has been discussing with me his desire to do something else . . .
 But after 2016, we both realized we had too much important work to do to improve our products for society, and he stayed to help us work through these issues and help us chart a course for our family of apps going forward.
 At this point, we have made real progress . . .
 As we embark on this next major chapter, Chris has decided now is the time to step back from leading these teams. – Mark Zuckesberg